lingliw/techcontent/articles/mysql/mysql-database-enus-armtemplate-deploymysql.md

 ###WordPress-4.6.1 (web app + MySQL PaaS)

 WordPress is a very widely used content management system.
 This app was created with a Resource Manager template.
-Using this template, you can quickly create web apps and MySQL databases, and deploy WordPress website source code.
+By using this ARM template, you can quickly create web apps and MySQL databases, ands/', parameters('mysqlServerName'), '/users/', parameters('mysqlUserName'))]",
+	                "[concat('Microsoft.MySql/servers/', parameters('mysqlServerName'), '/databases/', parameters('mysqldatabaseName'))]"
+	              ],
+	              "properties": {
+	                "level": "ReadWrite"
+	              }
+	            }
+	          ]
+	        }
+	      ]
+	    }
+	  ]
+	}

+##Publish an Azure Resource Manager template on the Azur deploy WordPress website source code.
 You can perform subsequent maintenance on websites and databases via the Management Portal for data security, high availability, and more convenient management.

 [More information](https://market.azure.cn/Vhd/Show?vhdId=12006&version=14125)